isomerpages/mlaw-corp/_covid19/17-rental-waiver-framework-2021.md

 The mandatory rental waiver under the RWF is intended to establish a baseline position for the handling of tenants’ rental obligations.
 Landlords and tenants are encouraged to work out mutually agreeable arrangements based on their specific circumstances.

-Internal notes on website layout:
- - A – D below should be links to subsections on the main “landing page”.
-Footnotes for each subsection should appear at the end of each subsection (rather than all consolidated at the bottom of the landing page)
- - The additional links below should each link to a separate standalone page with supplementary information (e.g. categories, criteria) – these should also be collated and placed under the index for the main page as “Additional Resources”
- - If agencies want to add additional information/links to the rental waiver website, we can add them to the “Additional Resources” on a rolling basis

  - <a href="#rental" id="refa">A. Overview of Rental Waiver Framework</a>
  - <a href="#eligibility" id="refb">B. Eligibility for Rental Waiver</a>
  - <a href="#effected" id="refc">C. How the Rental Waivers will be Effected</a>